freenas/freenas-docs/userguide/intro.rst

 * To use Active Directory with many users, add an additional 2 GB of RAM for winbind's internal cache.

+* When
-* When :ref:`Using the phpVirtualBox Template`, increase the minimum RAM size by the amount of virtual memory configured for use in virtual machines.
+  :ref:`using the phpVirtualBox template <Using the phpVirtualBox Template>`, increase the minimum RAM size by the amount of virtual memory configured for use in virtual machines.
 For example, if there will be two virtual machines, each with 4 GB of virtual memory, the system needs at least 16 GB of RAM.

 * For iSCSI, install at least 16 GB of RAM if performance is not critical, or at least 32 GB of RAM if good performance is a